Lymah123/100-days-of-code/daily-journal.md

   - I started working on the app dashboard.
   - I worked with React and Tailwind
   - I will probably be spending the weekend on the dashboard

+Day 20: 14/12/24

+- I started updating dashboard features
+- I worked on the document overview
+- I worked on the document uploading area
+- I worked on search and tagging sections
+- I worked on security indicators